• Skip to main content

 • Weight change

-Side Effects of Mixing Fentanyl and Alcohol
+Side Effects of Mixing Fentanyl with Alcohol

 • Irregular heart rate